 Trainee applicants should be radiologists working in UK in a recognised training post.
-This would include academic clinical fellows (or equivalent), but exclude academic clinical lecturers and those taking time out of training for a higher degree.
+This would include academic clinical fellows (or equivalent), but exclude academic clinical lecturers and those currently taking time out of training for a higher degree.

-New consultants are eligible to apply for the trainee award for research undertaken as a trainee/fellow in the last two years.
+New consultants are eligible to apply for the trainee award for research undertaken as a trainee/ Fellow in the last two years.